bazooka-ci/bazooka/parserjava/README.md

-Bazooka-parser-java is a component of the Bazooka project
+parser-java is a component of the Bazooka project

 # Contract